 My personal mission is to create and foster deep relationships, to inspire and influence, and to leave a legacy of positive impact and added value to every person I meet.

 My coaching journey began when I started writing a blog in 2013 about my journey with our oldest daughter Mikayla.
 She was born with a rare congenital brain malformation called Dandy Walker Syndrome and has significant special needs.
 Mikayla was my first coach, and her life continues to teach me important lessons.
 People resonated with my blogs and perspective, and they began asking me to coach them to have similar perspective for their own life.
 I discovered my life’s purpose in coaching and I began reading, studying, and attending the Professional Christian Coaching Institute to learn more about the craft and business of coaching, and to work to become certified with the International Coaching Federation (ICF).
 This is a lifetime pursuit for me.

 My wife Heather works at Dave Ramsey’s company as a Project Manager in Live Events.
-We live in Nashville, Tennessee with our 3 children (Mikayla, Ainsley & Hailey (twin girls)) and 2 female dogs (Miley & Sage).
+We live in Nashville, Tennessee with our 4 children (Mikayla, Ainsley & Hailey (twin girls), and Caroline) and 2 female dogs (Miley & Sage).
 Yes, I am surrounded by women!

 I am here to serve you and would be honored to work with you.

 Fill out an online coaching application to get started!